Flexibility Act Loosens PPP Rules

 The U.S. Capitol Building in Washington, D.C.

-So far, three legislative packages to help get America through the disastrous effects of the COVID-19 virus have focused on the coordination between hospitals and states around treatment and response efforts.
+So far, four legislative packages to help get America through the disastrous effects of the COVID-19 virus have focused on the coordination between hospitals and states around treatment and response efforts.

 There are endless updates and proposals, and for franchisees, it’s a confusing mess of big numbers and fine print.
 In this story, we summarize the legislative actions and how they affect the franchise industry.